ICGAL 2025

 Dr. Thomas CHIU is an Associate Professor of Digital and STEM Education (from 1 August, 2025) at The Chinese University of Hong Kong, as well as the Associate Director of the Centre for University and School Partnership and the Centre for Learning Sciences and Technologies.
 He has extensive experience in school teaching and leadership, while also recognized as one of the top 2% most cited scientists in education by Stanford University.
 He currently serves as a co-editor of interactive learning environments and an associate editor of three international SCCI journals.
 His recent book, Empowering K-12 Education with AI: Preparing for the Future of Education and Work, reflects his commitment to and expertise in AI education.

-Workshop for Summer Institute
+Workshop for Summer School for Teachers and Educators

 (13 June Fri 14:00 - 17:30)